 See more Expert Answers

-- Furie KL, et al. Definition of transient ischemic attack. http://www.uptodate.com/home.
-Accessed March 13, 2013.
+- Rost NS, et al. Definition, etiology, and clinical manifestations of transient ischemic attack. https://www.uptodate.com/contents/search.
+Accessed March 24, 2023.

 - Transient ischemic attack (TIA).
 National Institute of Neurological Disorders and Stroke. https://www.ninds.nih.gov/Disorders/All-Disorders/Transient-Ischemic-Attack-Information-Page.
 Accessed March 24, 2023.

 - TIA (transient ischemic attack) American Heart Association. https://www.stroke.org/en/about-stroke/types-of-stroke/tia-transient-ischemic-attack.
 April 3, 2023.